Smoothness of density for stochastic differential equations with Markovian switching: Abstract

 \section{Abstract}

-This paper is concerned with a class of stochastic differential equations with state-dependent switching.
-The Malliavin calculus is used to study the smoothness of the density of the solutions under the H\"{o}rmander type conditions.
-Moreover, the strong Feller property of the process is obtained by using the Bismut formula.
-The irreducibility of the semigroup associated with the equations is discussed under some natural conditions.
-As a consequence the existence and uniqueness of the invariant measure and then the ergodicity for the equations are also discussed.
+This paper is concerned with a class of stochastic differential equations with Markovian switching.
+The Malliavin calculus is used to study the smoothness of the density of the solution under a H\"{o}rmander type condition.
+Furthermore, we obtain a Bismut type formula which is used to establish the strong Feller property.